Indonesia report on 737 MAX crash faults Boeing design, says Lion Air made mistakes

 In its final report into the Oct.
 29, 2018, Lion Air crash that killed all 189 people on board, Indonesia made recommendations to Boeing, the airline, the U.S. Federal Aviation Administration (FAA) and other agencies.

-A copy was seen by Reuters and it is due to be released publicly later on Friday.
+A copy was seen by Reuters and it is due to be released publicly later on Friday or on Saturday, an investigator said.

 Indonesian regulators criticised the design of the anti-stall system known as MCAS, which automatically pushed the plane’s nose down, leaving pilots fighting for control.